We all know that our food products expire, but did you know that your beauty products do, too?

 The shelf life of botanical butters

-If you have purchased a body butter and it’s been sitting on your bathroom shelf for a while, you may be wondering if it’s still okay to use, the good news is that butters, and waxes don’t contain water, so bacteria has nowhere to flourish, so the shelf life is really long, keep an eye on them though as they do go rancid over long periods of time.
+If you have purchased a body butter and it’s been sitting on your bathroom shelf for a while, you may be wondering if it’s still okay to use, the good news is that butters, and waxes don’t contain water, so bacteria has nowhere to flourish, so the shelf life is really long.
+You still need to keep an eye on them after at least 12 months, because certain oils and butters will go rancid over time.

-The shelf life of a product actually has a lot to do with the type of packaging the formula is sold in.
-If the formula is in an airless bottle, this prevents re-contamination from fingers and prevents air from being drawn back into the bottle, meaning it is far less likely to become contaminated.
+The shelf life of your product also has a lot to do with the type of packaging.
+If your formula is in an airless bottle, this will prevent re-contamination from fingers and also prevents air from being drawn back into the bottle, meaning it is far less likely to contaminate.
 Here at the Naked Chemist, we use an airless jar for our moisturisers and recommend decanting our balms with a spatula.

-Always throw away a product you notice has started to change color, or if it begins to separate, or changes consistency, or mold appears because this is a clear indication it is going off.
+Always throw away a product you notice has started to change colour, or if it begins to separate, or changes consistency, or mould appears because this is a clear indication it is going off.